Summary of our market study

 Here is a table listing some of the biggest sporting events that are held regularly in France or have taken place exceptionally, including their frequency:

 Some of these events stand out, either positively or negatively.
-For example, the ****-**** Champions League Final, originally scheduled to take place in Ukraine, was held at the Stade de France, and left a lasting impression thanks to its chaotic turn of events.
+For example, the ****-**** Champions League final, originally scheduled to take place in Ukraine, was held at the Stade de France, and left a lasting impression thanks to its chaotic turn of events.
 Many spectators were blocked at the entrance to the stadium, tear gas was used and attempts to break in by climbing over barriers were reported.
 These incidents resulted in a thirty-six minute delay to kick-off[***].

 This disastrous experience was relayed by numerous international media outlets, calling into question France's ability to host major international sporting events, primarily targeting the Olympic Games planned for Paris in ****.
-Thus, the Rugby World Cup **** served as a test case for the Olympics, providing valuable lessons on the robustness of the security system, the efficient management of flows and transport after the initial adjustments of the first weekend of competition, as well as the capacity to reactively coordinate a heterogeneous set of players, such as local authorities, operators, volunteers, private security agents and civil protection associations, in the ...
+Thus, the Rugby World Cup **** served as a test for the Olympics, providing valuable lessons on the robustness of the security system, the efficient management of flows and transport after the initial adjustments of the first weekend of competition, as well as the capacity to reactively coordinate a heterogeneous set of players, such as local authorities, operators, volunteers, private security agents and civil protection associations, in the event ...

 4.3 Prices vary widely according to competition type and discipline